anburiyan/nlp-dutch-bot/readme.md

     `python -m rasa_nlu.train -c config_mitie.json`

-    This step will talk times based on your machine configuration
+    This step will take times based on your machine configuration

 7. Once the training is done you will have a `models` folder will be created with a timestamp and given name